PedroCts/PieTree/README.md

 </div>

-**Metadata-aware phylogenetic tree analysis and visualization for Python.**
+**Metadata-first phylogenetic tree analysis and visualization for Python.**

 > _"Work with trees the way you think about them."_